Do You Want To Lose Fat?

 This is creeping obesity.

-To prevent this, most people need to do a lot more than just make a few small changes.
+To prevent this, most people need to do a lot more than making a few minor changes.

 It needs to be a complete lifestyle transformation.